wsaults/Knowledge-Database/Talks/Micro-Talks/iOS: Quick Look at Face Tracking.md

 ## Vocabulary:

-- **TrueDepth:** Front faceing camera available on the iPhone X and later which uses an IR emiiter to send out 30,000 dots.
+- **TrueDepth:** Front-facing camera available on the iPhone X and later which uses an IR emiiter to send out 30,000 dots.
 The IR camera then interprets those dots.
 - **ARKit:** Apple iOS framework for producing augmented reality experiences on your device.
 - **ARSCNView:** A view for displaying AR experiences that augment the camera view with 3D SceneKit content.
 - **SceneKit:** Apple iOS framework for rendering 3D content.